Agreement for therapy (adults)

 UKCP-registered Psychotherapist and Psychotherapeutic Counsellor; member of the Climate Psychology Alliance

-At times you may be asked if you would like to complete tasks outside of the therapy session.
-These might include journaling, thought and behaviour tracking logs, practicing stress reduction techniques, and practicing assertive communication skills.
+At times, you may be asked if you would like to complete tasks outside of the therapy session.
+These might include journaling, thought and behaviour tracking logs, practising stress reduction techniques, and practising assertive communication skills.
 The outside tasks can be useful aspects of our work.

 As our sessions are usually 50 minutes out of 168 hours in a week, I very much recommend the use of the 8 Keys to Safe Trauma Recovery Workbook outside of our sessions for clients who have experienced trauma.
 I also share a range of resources on my website under “Resources”.